 You might have come across various types of transformers in your daily life either knowingly or unknowingly.
 This article illustrates various transformer types.
-Before getting into classification, here is a brief introduction on the basic principle of operation of transformers.
+Before getting into classification, here is a brief introduction to the basic principle of the operation of transformers.

 Types of transformers

 Transformers can be classified in several ways.
 In this article, we have classified them based on their application.
-The following are the distinct types of transformer.
+The following are the distinct types of transformers.

 - Power transformers